Commerce Exam > Commerce Notes > Business Studies (BST) Class 12 > Chapter Notes - Organising

 1. Functional Structure

-In a functional structure, tasks are organized and departments are formed based on specific functions to be carried out.
+In a functional structure, tasks are organised, and departments are formed based on specific functions to be carried out.
 For instance, all responsibilities related to production are consolidated under the production department, while sales-related tasks are grouped under the sales department.

 Organising Chapter Notes | Business Studies (BST) Class 12 - Commerce